A new website - Jekyll to Astro Starlight migration

 - Starlight Site Graph:

-npm i starlight-site-graph
+npm i starlight-site-graph - Other plugins:

 npm i sass-embedded rehype-slug rehype-autolink-headings @astrojs/markdown-remark remark-custom-heading-id